|Nagahama, Shiga (長浜市; Nagahama-shi)|

 - Kurokabe Square - This is a shopping area in central Nagahama centering on the adjacent to the shopping arcade, a popular glassware shop housed in an old bank building with black walls called "kurokabe" in Japanese.
 It also has a glass workshop.
 Opened in 1989.
 With 2 million visitors annually, it is one of Shiga's most popular tourist spots.
 Map

 - Nagahama Castle 長浜城 - Nagahama Castle is a lakeside castle within a large park.
 The original castle was built by Toyotomi Hideyoshi in the 16th century who lived in Nagahama Castle until 1582.
 The current castle tower was reconstructed in 1983.
 It serves as a local history museum.
 A short walk from Nagahama Station (west side).
 Map

 - Hokoen Park 豊公園 - Lakeside park where Nagahama Castle is located.
 Numerous cherry blossoms bloom in spring.
 The park is designated as one of Japan's 100 Best Cherry Blossom spots.
 Plum blossoms also bloom in March.
 Near JR Nagahama Station's west exit.
 Map

 - Chikubushima and Hogonji 宝厳寺 - Chikubushima is an island in the middle of northern Lake Biwa.
 The island has a large temple complex called Hogonji which includes buildings designated as National Treasures.
 It worships Benzaiten, the goddess of anything that flows: water, rivers, music, speech, etc. Click here to read the folktale of how Chikubushima was created.
 Easily accessible by boat from Nagahama Port (and Imazu and Hikone Ports).
+Map

 - Daitsuji temple - Nagahama's most famous temple belongs to the Jodo Shinshu sect, Otani school.
 Impressive paintings on the sliding doors.
 Short walk from Kurokabe Square.
 Map